kosl/ihipp-examples/docs/week5.md

 ## 5.1 V: Introduction

 In this week we will go beyond classical parallelisation paradigms (like OpenMP and MPI) which are generally associated with CPUs.
 We will talk about Graphics Processing Units (GPUs) that were originally developed for executing graphical tasks (including rendering in computer games) but can also be used for general purpose computing in many fields.

+GPUs are more and more used in the area of High-Performance Computing (HPC) because of their much higher power efficiency compared to classic processors.
+For example, HiPerGator AI is currently 22nd on the TOP500 list of supercomputers in the world (based on the performance metric in FLOPS) but is also 2nd on the Green500 list (based on the power efficiency metric in FLOPS/watt)

-So, in the context of general purpose computing GPUs are referred to as accelerators for intensive computational tasks.
+In the context of general purpose computing GPUs are referred to as accelerators for intensive computational tasks.
 The main advantage of GPUs over CPUs is greater computational capability and high-bandwidth memory, but on the other hand GPUs are known for latency problems.
-Thus, efficient computing algorithms make use of the "best of both worlds" approach:

-- GPUs are used for parallel tasks, while CPUs for serial tasks;
-- GPUs are used to achieve throughput performance, while CPUs for low-latency access.

-Computing acceleration can be achieved with:
+Thus, efficient computing algorithms make use of the "best of both worlds" approach: GPUs are used for parallel tasks and to achieve throughput performance, while CPUs are used for serial tasks and low-latency access.
+Computing acceleration can be achieved with existing GPU applications, GPU libraries, directive based methods like OpenMP and OpenACC and special programming languages or extensions like CUDA and OpenCL.

-- existing GPU applications
-- GPU libraries
-- directive based methods: OpenMP, OpenACC...
-- special programming languages or extensions: CUDA, OpenCL...

-In this week we shall briefly present OpenMP as a means for "off-loading" parallel tasks to GPUs and more thoroughly deal with two extensions to C for programming GPUs: CUDA and OpenCL.
+Through the steps of this week we shall present the architecture of modern GPUs and then the available GPU execution models for computing acceleration.
+OpenMP as a means for "off-loading" parallel tasks to GPUs will be shortly introduced, while the main focus will be dedicated to two extensions to C for programming GPUs: CUDA and OpenCL.
 On one hand, GPU off-loading is simple to use, but it's quite limited, contrary to GPU programming which requires more effort, but offers more flexibility.
+Hopefully, the provided hands-on examples we will introduce you to the topic of GPU programming as smoothly as possible.

 ## 5.2 GPU Architecture